yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 ## Profiling GPU Operations

 In most cases, HPCToolkit reports performance metrics for GPU operations in a vendor-neutral way.
-For instance, rather than focusing on NVIDIA GPU warps or AMD GPU wavefronts, HPCToolkit presents both as fine-grain, thread-level parallelism.

 Coarse-grain profiling attributes to each calling context the total time of all GPU operations initiated in that context.
 Table [9.5](#table:gtimes) shows the classes of GPU operations for which timings are collected.
 For AMD and NVIDIA GPUs, HPCToolkit also reports GPU kernel characteristics, including including register usage, thread count per block, and theoretical occupancy as shown in Table [9.6](#table:gker).
 HPCToolkit derives a theoretical GPU occupancy metric as the ratio of the actual number of threads in a block to be scheduled on an AMD compute unit or an NVIDIA streaming multiprocessor to the maximum number of threads supported in a block.